Double Thick Crochet Hot Pad Pattern (Heat-Safe + Beginner-Friendly)

 You might think using any pair of scissors is okay, or that it doesn’t matter.
 Well, it really does.
 When using scissors, have a pair for yarn only— never mix fabric, kitchen, or crafting scissors.
 This simple tip keeps the blades on all your scissors sharp so they glide through cotton easily.

-🪡 Tools I Use (Optional but Helpful)
+🪡 Tools I Use

 These are the exact tools I use for this hot pad and my other beginner kitchen crochet projects, including dishcloths and larger hot pads.